-Business analysts have a wide variety of tools to help understand and describe the problems their organizations face and, then, to deliver a solution (Learning Tree even has a course covering the members of a basic modeling toolkit).
-Having said that, one of the first tools developed for business analysis remains essential for analysts because it defines the question that drives the business case.
+Business analysts have a wide variety of tools to help understand and describe the problems their organizations face and then deliver a solution (Learning Tree even has a Business Analysis Modeling training covering the members of an essential modeling toolkit).
+One of the first tools developed for business analysis remains essential for analysts because it defines the question that drives the business case.
 After using that tool to pick the question, the analyst has to balance off the three forces that drive the selection of the tools used in the business case to answer that question.
 In the end, though, none of the BA's work matters if it can't be communicated...and there's another tool that ensures that communication is effective.

 Defining the Business Case: The First Tool

-The tool that does that is one that's been around since the start of business analysis: the SWOT (Strengths, Weaknesses, Opportunities, and Threats) analysis.
-However, an effective SWOT analysis doesn't just blindly list an organization's strengths, weaknesses, etc. Instead, a useful SWOT analysis does two key things -- it aligns:
+The tool that does that has been around since the start of business analysis: the SWOT (Strengths, Weaknesses, Opportunities, and Threats) analysis.
+However, a practical SWOT analysis doesn't just blindly list an organization's strengths, weaknesses, etc. Instead, a proper SWOT analysis does two key things -- it aligns:

 - External opportunities with internal strengths